prachigauriar/Task/README.md

 [dataTask fulfillWithResult:userSuppliedData];
 ```

-In this example, when the external condition task is fulfilled, the API task automatically starts.
+In this example, when the external condition task is fulfilled, the API request task automatically
+starts.

 `TSKSubworkflowTask` is a task that executes an entire workflow as its unit of work.
 This can be
 useful when composing complex workflows of several simpler ones: